 “I learned many things from the demonstrations, and I knew that if I did the same thing on my land it would mean much more production and income for my family,” he said.

-Trained agronomists and other professionals facilitate training sessions.
-The training emphasizes "conservation agriculture" (an ecological approach that emphasizes natural inputs and strategic water management) as a method to obtain higher yields.
-Farmers are able to experiment with the new techniques on a shared "experimental plot."
-Upon observing the results first hand, they are more likely to invest in a technique and apply what they have learned to their own fields.
+Agronomists and other professionals facilitate training sessions that emphasize "conservation agriculture" (an ecological approach that utilizes natural inputs and strategic water management) as a method to obtain higher yields.
+Farmers can then experiment with the new techniques on a shared plot.
+Upon observing the results first hand, they are more likely to invest in a technique and apply what they have learned.
 The program also recognizes that agricultural development does not occur in a vacuum and that farmers need support in other areas of life that can affect their livelihoods.
-Participants thus also receive training in health and hygiene, family economics, and HIV/AIDS prevention.
+Therefore, participants also receive training in health and hygiene, family economics, and HIV/AIDS prevention.

-Partnerships with local organizations constitute an important part of Farmers' Club, ensuring that the program maximizes impact through widespread support and cooperation.
-Such partnerships also help facilitate links that farmers need to regional and export markets.
+Partnerships with local organizations constitute an important part of the Farmers' Club, ensuring maximum impact through widespread support and cooperation.
+Such partnerships also help connect farmers to regional and export markets.
 Partners in these projects include the ministries of agriculture in each country, private sector companies, and organizations that provide low-tech solutions for sourcing irrigation and other agricultural materials.